 Goal 4: Encourage the residents’ pursuit of scholarly activities.

 The optometry residents’ primary worksites are at the VAPORHCS Portland Division and Vancouver Division.
-The residents will also have an opportunity to rotate through the clinics of the Pacific University College of Optometry.
+The residents will also have an opportunity to rotate through Pacific Cataract and Laser Institute - Portland.

 The VAPORHCS serves as the quaternary referral center for Oregon, Southern Washington and parts of Idaho for the Department of Veterans Affairs.
 The VAPORHCS is composed of two main divisions and eight community-based outpatient clinics (Bend, Community Resource and Referral Center (CRRC), East Portland, Fairview, Hillsboro, Lincoln City, Newport, North Coast, Salem, The Dalles and West Linn CBOCs).
 The VAPORHCS’ Eye Care Team (Ophthalmology & Optometry) has clinical facilities at both the Portland and Vancouver Divisions, the Salem CBOC and the Bend CBOC.
 All of the clinical facilities are well equipped and adequate in size to serve both the patients’ needs and the residency program’s educational objectives.

 Portland Division VA Eye Clinic

 The Eye Care Team’s clinical facility at the VAPORHCS’ Portland Division is shared by Optometry and Ophthalmology, and it includes 18 general eye exam rooms, one low vision room, and additional exam rooms for VF, digital retinal imaging, OCT, HRT, Optos, minor procedures, lasers, Lenstar, corneal topography, echography, etc.

 Vancouver Division VA Eye Clinic

 The optometry residents also work at the VAPORHCS’ Vancouver Division in Vancouver, Washington which is about 10 miles (16 km) north of Portland.
 The eye clinic has 9 general exam rooms, one low vision room and additional exam rooms for special testing.
 Modern instrumentation includes Digital Retina Camera, Humphrey Field Analyzer 3, Heidelberg Retinal Tomography, Optos and Cirrus Optical Coherence Tomography.
 While most patient visits are for outpatients, this location also serves inpatients from the Rehabilitation and Long-Term Care (RLTC) Division & Community Living Center.

 The patient population at the VAPORHCS is 95% male with a mean age of 65.
 Patients present to the VA eye clinics with a wide variety of challenging ocular, visual, and systemic health problems.
-Supplemental clinical rotations at Pacific University clinics provide experience with a broader patient demographic including pediatrics.
+Supplemental clinical rotation at Pacific Cataract & Laser Institute-Portland provides experience with broader patient demographic.